Based in | Hushmail |

 Contacts

 Hushmail gives you a basic Contacts system that has one particularly useful feature.
-As you can see in the following image, the Contacts page displays a lot of information about each contact, instead of just a list of names and email addresses.
-You may well be able to pick out the information you need about a particular contact directly on this page, instead of having to open the contact to find it.
+As you can see below, the Contacts page displays a lot of information about each contact, instead of just listing names and email addresses.
+This way, you’ll be able to quickly find the information you need about a particular contact, without having to open it.

-While this might get to be clumsy if you have a lot of Contacts, the Search box on the page should take care of that problem.
+While this might get clumsy if you have a lot of Contacts, the Search box on the page should take care of that problem.

 Hushmail can also import contacts from other services that can export their contacts using the CSV format.